 What is a Contingency Fee Agreement?

 When you hire a disability lawyer, you will typically be asked to sign a contingency fee agreement.
-Basically, it allows the SSA to pay your attorney when your claim is approved.
-The payment will be taken from the benefits you will receive.
+Basically, it allows the SSA to pay your attorney when you’re approved for disability.
+The payment will be taken from the social security disability benefits you will receive.

 This agreement ensures a win-win situation for both sides.
 If you don’t get your benefits, you won’t be obliged to pay your lawyer.
-While your lawyer is ensured that they will be duly compensated for their efforts in winning your case.
+While your disability attorney is ensured that they will be duly compensated for their efforts in winning your case.

 The SSA will also review the agreement to ensure that the terms therein are in line with their policies.